pedraamchamsaz/GigApp-Project/README.md

 1. Search Bar

     The search bar allows users to find events based on city names or their current location.
-    The button below the search bar with the GigNite logo, when clicked, populates the map with the user`s location details and displays nearby events on the map.
+    The button below the search bar with the GigNite logo, when clicked, populates the map with the users location details and displays nearby events on the map.
     Users can input a city name manually or use the geolocation feature to automatically detect their current location.
     Search results are dynamically updated based on the entered query, providing real-time event suggestions.